asllop/tref/README.md

 When parsed, the user will receive a node where the identifier is a string like `99:child_1_1`, that will be able to parse and generate a custom object containing the desired data model.

+## Crate

+Checkout [crates.io](https://crates.io/crates/tref) for install instructions and other information.

 ## Examples

 Checkout files `src/main.rs` and `src/tests.rs` for usage examples.
 Also have a look at the documentation.